cloudflare/cloudflare-docs-engine/src/content/learning/playground.md

 ## Devtools

-For debugging Workers inside the plaground, use out the developer tools at the bottom of the preview panel.
+For debugging Workers inside the playground, use out the developer tools at the bottom of the preview panel.
 The developer tools for Workers previewer works similar to the developer tools in Chrome or Firefox.

 ### Network tab